 - COMM 218 Interpersonal Communication

 - COMM 219 Small Group Discussion

-For Career Technical courses to be meet this requirement within a program, a department must fill out the Human Relations form and indicate how their course will meet the criteria.
-Once approved, programs must add a note to their program designating the approved course as meeting Human Relations.
-Career Technical courses meeting the human relations requirement will not be added to the list.
+For Career Technical Education (CTE) courses to be meet this requirement within a program, a department must fill out the Human Relations form and indicate how their course will meet the criteria.
+Career Technical courses meeting the human relations requirement are specific to a program and will not be added to the list.

-- Labor Market Information (required only for AAS degrees and independent Certificates of Completion)
+Labor Market Information (required to submit current Occupational Profiles Report for AAS degrees and standalone Certificates of Completion)

 Please contact the Curriculum Office if you plan to suspend or reinstate a program.

 - Letter of Suspension: Contact the Curriculum Office if you want to suspend a program.
 The top part of the suspension template needs to be filled out by the Curriculum Office and then will be sent to the department to complete.

 - Letter of Suspension Example: Use this to help you fill out the Letter of Suspension Template